tlswg/tls13-spec/draft-ietf-tls-tls13.md

-This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen, 32-byte prefix.
+This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen 32-byte prefix (ClientHello.random).
 The initial 64 byte pad clears that prefix.

 The context string for a server signature is
 "TLS 1.3, server CertificateVerify" and for a client signature is "TLS 1.3, client CertificateVerify".
+It is used to provide separation between signatures made in different context, avoiding potential cross-protocol attacks.

 For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 (this length would make sense for SHA-256), the input to the final